BrendanFDMoore/fancy-footwork/src/content/cms-driven-pages.md

 <!-- .element: class="fragment" data-fragment-index="1" -->

 Notes:
-- Every time our app gets a new route, we fire off a request to the CMS for data associated with the new path in the given storefront (in this case US English).
+- Request CMS data on route change
-- If the CMS has data for that page, we'll need a list of content modules back.
+- Get list of content modules
-- If not, we'll get nothing.
-- For now, we just need to keep track of the fact we got a response.
+- For now, just keep track of the fact we got a response

 ---